Opetushallitus/ataru/Makefile.md

 	Starts all applications and docker containers

 make stop
-	Stop all applications and docker containes
+	Stop all applications and docker containers

 make restart
 	Restart all applications and docker containers